dell/terraform-provider-powerflex/docs/resources/snapshot_policy.md

   volume_id = ["edd2fb3100000007", "edd322270000000a"] # assigning or unassigning volumes to snapshot policy
   snapshot_access_mode = "ReadWrite" # Cannot be updated after creation.
 It only supports two values : ReadOnly / ReadWrite secure_snapshots = false # Cannot be updated after creation
-  #remove_mode = "Remove" #remove_mode should only be used while unassingning the volumes from the snapshot policy.
-This attribute must not be present while creation.It only supports two values : Remove / Detach
+  #remove_mode = "Remove" #remove_mode is applicable while unassingning the volumes from the snapshot policy.
+It only supports two values : Remove / Detach
 }
 ```